zranger1/PixelTeleporter/README.md

   * For Mac users, the sketchbook folder is located in `~/Documents/Processing`
   * For Windows users, the sketchbook folder is located in `My Documents/Processing`

-Download [PixelTeleporter.zip](PixelTeleporter\distribution\PixelTeleporter-1\PixelTeleporter.zip) from this repository.
+Download the latest release - [PixelTeleporter.zip](https://github.com/zranger1/PixelTeleporter/releases/tag/v1.0.0) from this repository.

 Unzip and copy the PixelTeleporter folder into the `libraries` folder in the Processing sketchbook.
-If `'libraries` does not exist, (this is unlikely, but possible) you will need to create it.
+If `libraries` does not exist, (this is unlikely, but possible) you will need to create it.

 The folder structure should look like this: